trizen/Compression-Util/README.md

 Read `$size` bits from file-handle `$fh` and convert them to an integer, in MSB order.
 Inverse of `int2bits()`.

+The function stores the extra bits inside the `$buffer`, reading one character at a time from the filehandle.

 ## bits2int\_lsb

 ```perl